Caroline Goldsmith is competent in the use of instruments, psychometric tests and protocols for Autism Testing… call her on 087 387 6841

 ADI-R – Autism Diagnostic Interview- Revised – Caroline is competent in the use and interpretation of this instrument by Pearson Clinical Assessments.
 This instrument was designed to accompany the ADOS and gives good differential diagnosis for conditions which may appear to be similar to Autism but which are not.
 A comprehensive history and timeline of development helps to clarify and record development and characteristics which may be Autism related.
 The ADI-R is a parental or caregiver interview and the child does not need to be present during this interview.

-ADOS 2 – Autism Diagnostic Observation Schedule – Caroline is certified in administration and interpretation by Trinity College Dublin Department of Psychiatry.
+ADOS 2 – Autism Diagnostic Observation Schedule – Caroline attended training for ADOS in the clinical setting, covering administration and interpretation at Trinity College Dublin Department of Psychiatry.
 The ADOS has recently undergone extensive overhauling and updating to keep up with Autism research.
 ADOS is an observational schedule where the clinician goes through certain steps with activities and observations that are designed to elicit language and communication skills, social interaction, reciprocity and observe any habits the child or adult has.
 The child/adult being assessed has to be present as it is an observational schedule used during Autism Testing.

 VABS 2 – In the Vineland Adaptive Behaviour Survey Caroline is experienced and competent in the use of the instrument.
 The VABS II is a survey which can be completed before assessment by parents teachers or caregivers and summarises adaptive functioning in the areas of communication, socialisation, daily living skills and maladaptive behaviours.
 The survey can give a snapshot of what is going on with adaptive function and provide pointers for intervention and improvement and is an essential part of Autism Testing,